 Work is typically performed in an office setting with climate-controlled settings and exposure to mild noise level.
 This position requires long periods of sitting and daily use of computer and telephone.
 Must be able and willing to perform all related travel in state and out of state when necessary, which may include overnight travel.

 This position may be required to respond to emergency situations including, but not limited to, natural disasters and catastrophic events with little or no notice.
 Some responses may include field deployments to disaster areas.

 Equal Opportunity Employment:

 The Oklahoma Department of Emergency Management is an equal opportunity employer and does not discriminate on the basis of genetic information, race, religion, color, sex, age, national origin, or disability.

 Any qualified applicant with a physical or mental impairment that substantially limits his/her ability to participate in the application process and desires a reasonable accommodation, must notify Kimberly Hill, ADA Coordinator, at Kimberly.Hill@oem.ok.gov of the need for an accommodation, identify the impairment, and identify the requested accommodation.

 Education and Experience:

-A Bachelor’s degree in GIS, planning, emergency management, web/mobile development, or a related field or an equivalent combination of education and experience; substituting one year of qualifying experience for each year of required education and two years of professional experience.
+A Bachelor’s degree in GIS, planning, emergency management or a related field; OR an equivalent combination of education and experience substituting one year of qualifying experience for each year of required education and two years of professional experience.
 Experience with WebEOC preferred.